 - Hand grater

 For the slaw:

-- 3 tbsp sherry vinegar can sub red wine vinegar
+- 3 tablespoon sherry vinegar - can sub red wine vinegar

-Preheat the oven to 400 degrees.
+- Preheat the oven to 400 degrees.
 Trim and scrub beets.
-Brush each beet with a drizzle of olive oil.
-Wrap each beet in aluminum foil.
+Brush each beet with a drizzle of olive oil and wrap in aluminum foil.
 Roast beets on the center rack of the oven for 45 to 60 minutes, until tender.
-Remove from oven, open up foil and let cool.
+Remove from oven, open foil and let cool.

-While the beets are roasting, prepare the dressing and other ingredients.
+- While the beets are roasting, prepare the dressing and other ingredients.
 You can use pre-shredded cabbage (recommended) or use a mandoline or very sharp knife to slice a head of red cabbage.
 For the dressing, combine the shallot, mustard, and vinegar in a small bowl or dressing jar, and let this mixture sit for ~15 minutes.
-Add the olive oil and whisk/shake until well combined.
+Then add the olive oil and whisk/shake until well combined.

-You can serve immediately, or put this in the fridge for 30 minutes to an hour, and serve cold.
+- You can serve immediately, or put this in the fridge for 30 minutes to an hour, and serve cold.
 Just before serving, squeeze the lemon on top of the slaw and stir.
 Enjoy!

 Have a healthy and happy week!